vibrant001/Iris/README.md

 ## Contact

-For any inquiries or support, please reach out to us at [email address].
+For any inquiries or support, please reach out to us at adityavsingh001@gmail.com.